Ficus septica: Description

 Tree or shrub up to 25 meters.
 The latex of F. septica is characteristically yellow.
 Leaves and petioles are both glabrous.
 Leaves are symmetric, elliptic to oblong.
 Figs grow often in pairs but can be solitary or in groups of up to four.
 Figs are depressed-globose to ellipsoid, the apex is flat or concave.
 Seven to twelve ribs towards to ostiole.
 At maturity, whitish to yellowish dots appear on the fig. The individuals from Philippines have their stems covered by short hairs while those found in Taiwan are glabrous.

 Habitat

 Ficus septica trees live up to 1800m in montane forests or secondary growth environments.
 It can be seen often along rivers.
 In Taiwan, at the northern limit of its distribution, F. septica lives up to 500m in secondary growths and along roads and coastlines.

 Ecology

-Ficus septica is pollinated by fig wasps from the genus Ceratosolen.
-Usually members of the genus Ficus are pollinated by a single species of pollinating fig wasps specific to each fig species, but recent observations of Ficus septica have shown there to be three pollinating species in the South of Taiwan and two in the Philippines.
+Ficus septica is pollinated by fig wasps from the genus Ceratosolen, of which the best known is C. bisulcatus.
+Usually members of the genus Ficus are pollinated by a single species of pollinating fig wasps specific to each fig species, but recent observations of Ficus septica have shown there to be three pollinating species in southern Taiwan and two in the Philippines.

 The figs of Ficus septica have been reported to be eaten by 22 animal species and among them 14 are bats: